The Leading Provider of Online Consultation, Legal Services, Education and Training

 • Section 2: The New clause section 2(26A) has been inserted, stating the "District Magistrate," which also includes the additional District Magistrate of the District.

-• Section 40: The new sub-section has been inserted in section 40(4), which states that the committee should submit a quarterly report concerning restored, dead, and runaway children to the state government and the District Magistrate.
+• Section 40: A new subsection has been inserted as Section 40(4), which states that the committee shall submit a quarterly report to the state government and the District Magistrate concerning restored, dead, and runaway children.

 Violations of the Laws

-• Absence of Rehabilitation and Educational Aid: A fundamental principle of the Act is rehabilitation and social rebuilding of minors, rather than punishment.
+• Rehabilitation and Educational Aid: A fundamental principle of the Act is rehabilitation and social rebuilding of minors, rather than punishment.
 If minors are not granted access to education, communal training, counselling, or other services related to rehabilitation, this also represents a violation.

 Procedure to File a Complaint